-This year´s Guidelines-International-Network (G-I-N) conference (30.10. – 02.11.19) will be held in partnership with the Joanna Briggs Institute (JBI), hosted by the University of South Australia (UniSA).
+This year´s Guidelines-International-Network (G-I-N) conference (30th October – 2nd November in Adelaide, Australia) will be held in partnership with the Joanna Briggs Institute (JBI), hosted by the University of South Australia (UniSA).

 The conference theme is “Trustworthy Evidence For Questions That Matter – The value of guidelines in 21st century healthcare”, and will be relevant to all healthcare professionals and anyone with an interest in addressing evidence-practice gaps by promoting best practice and improving the quality and safety of health care.
 This conference will provide opportunities to listen, learn and share experiences and perspectives from around the world on the important role of guidelines in 21st century healthcare.